Alexandru Mitriță: International career

-In March 2018, Mitriță was called up for Romania senior team's friendlies with Israel and Sweden later that month, after reportedly impressing coach Cosmin Contra.
-He made his debut in the former match on the 24th, and offered an assist to George Țucudean in the 2–1 win in Netanya.
+In March 2018, after reportedly impressing head coach Cosmin Contra, Mitriță was called up by the Romania national team for the friendlies with Israel and Sweden later that month.
+He made his debut against the former opponent on 24 March, and assisted George Țucudean's goal in the 2–1 victory in Netanya.

-Mitriță scored his first goal for the national team on 12 October 2019, aiding to a 3–0 away success against the Faroe Islands after replacing Florinel Coman in the 69th minute.
+Mitriță scored his first senior international goal on 12 October 2019, aiding to a 3–0 away win over the Faroe Islands after replacing Florinel Coman in the 69th minute.
 Three days later, he netted again in a 1–1 draw with Norway, also counting for the UEFA Euro 2020 qualifiers.

 On 11 October 2021, Mitriță scored a header in a 1–0 win over Armenia in the 2022 FIFA World Cup qualifiers, representing Romania's first goal at the new Stadionul Steaua in Bucharest.
+From September 2022 to June 2024, he was not included in Romania squads due to a reported conflict with head coach Edward Iordănescu and several teammates, which ultimately led to him not being selected for Euro 2024.

+Following the departure of Iordănescu, Mircea Lucescu named Mitriță to the Romania squad on 30 August 2024.
+He came on as a substitute in both Nations League matches against Kosovo (3–0 away win) and Lithuania (3–1 home win), also scoring a goal in the latter match.

+On 22 September 2025, Mitriță announced his retirement from the national team in an open letter, explaining that the long travel distances from China and his wish to focus on his future and family influenced his decision.

 Style of play

 Mitriță is deployed as an attacking midfielder or a winger on either flank, having been noted for his pace and technical ability which allow him to take on opponents in one-on-one situations.